We may earn a commission if you make a purchase through the links on our website.

 1. Zabbix – EDITOR'S CHOICE A free system monitoring package that includes network, server, application, services, and cloud platform monitoring capabilities.
 This system uses SNMP and ICMP to discover all devices and continuously monitor their availability and performance.
 Runs on Linux.

-2. Observium This free network monitor saves time by squeezing many system graphs of live data into each view and has detail view overlays to allow greater scrutiny.
+2. Observium This free network monitor saves time by squeezing many system graphs of live data into each view and has detailed view overlays to allow greater scrutiny.
 Installs on Linux.

 3. Cacti An SNMP-based free network performance monitor that also displays live traffic data in graphs.
 Runs on Linux.

-4. Nagios Core A comprehensive free open source monitoring package that includes network device and traffic monitoring.
+4. Nagios Core A comprehensive & free open source monitoring package that includes network device and traffic monitoring.
 This system can be expanded by hundreds of free plug-ins.
-Runs on Linus or on Windows over a VM.
+Runs on Linux or on Windows over a VM.

 5. Icinga 2 This is a fork of Nagios Core and it can take all of the Nagios plug-ins.
 Offers network performance monitoring and traffic analysis.
 Runs on Linux.

-Some software is focused purely on observation and tracking of monitoring network traffic, while others are more geared on response and awareness, with features that let you set alarms or even trigger scripts based on specific events, and still other pieces of software allow you to focus on the trends of traffic and network performance for sake of longer term adjustments and heuristics for hardware devices.
+Some tools are focused purely on observation and tracking of monitoring network traffic, while others are more geared towards response and awareness, with features that let you set alarms or even trigger scripts based on specific events.
+Other pieces of software allow you to focus on the trends of traffic and network performance for sake of longer term adjustments and heuristics for hardware devices.

-Every network should have at least one of these tools available; whether you're performing some in-depth troubleshooting and need a program with powerful data aggregation and graphing abilities to help pinpoint a problem device or application, or if you're tracking the traffic of several physical devices over several different network environments over time to watch for trends in your bandwidth needs or other statistics.
+Every network should have at least one of these tools on hand; whether you're performing in-depth troubleshooting and need a program with powerful data aggregation and graphing abilities to help pinpoint a problem device or application, or if you're tracking the traffic of several physical devices over several different network environments over time to watch for trends in your bandwidth needs or other statistics.

 What should you look for in free network monitoring tools?